- Film Clips

 Watch the footage from the football match (from 11:51) and write down the emotive words that the narrator uses.
 What do these words suggest about Scottishness?
 How is this different to other national identities?

-Who is not represented in Wright’s film?
-If this type of film was made again today list which 'faces' of Scotland it would show.
+Who is not represented in the film?
+If this type of film was made again today, which faces of Scotland should it show?

-Through the language used by the narrator, what kind of tone is being established?
+Pay attention to the language used by the narrator: what kind of tone is established?
 Throughout the film pick out phrases that present a positive viewpoint and compare these to phrases that have more negative connotations.

-Donald Alexander’s film has resonance for the economic climate in Scotland during the 1980s and also during the early 21st Century.
-The film creates a sense that the Depression of 1930 was out of Scotland’s control.
+The film creates a sense that the Depression of the 1930s was out of Scotland’s control.

 - The film suggests forces outside of Scotland are to blame for the effects of the Depression.
 Who are these forces?
 Do you agree?